GreensboroAI/CNN-LSTM/README.md

 The model will likely need to be changed for larger and more complex inputs, perhaps more/different layers.
 As we go along we will experiment.

+# Input creation
+Explore the best way to change short clips of movies in to image frames.
+Create a function that clips movies to a certain number of frames.
+From quick reading on the subject as long as movement of the subject is not too fast we can prob get away with 12-15 frames per second.
+So for a 10 second clip it would only require 120-150 frames be extracted.